microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/contenttype-associatewithhubsites.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]
 Associate a [content type][contentType] with a list of hub sites.
-**Note:** This feature is limited to tenants having an intelligent content services license.
+**Note:** This feature is limited to tenants that have an intelligent content services license.

 ## Permissions